cometbft/cometbft/docs/core/configuration.md

 ```

 That's because Bob is too fast at proposing blocks.
 This leaves Alice very
 little chances to propose a block and not always be catching up.
-Not every
+Note that every
 block Bob creates needs a vote from Alice to constitute 2/3+.

 Imagine now there are ten geographically distributed validators.
 One of them